-It’s the start of another phase in your life and we trust you’re settling in quite nicely in school.
+It’s the start of another phase in your life.
 Everything might seem really new and you just might be wondering how you’d make it through the next four years.
-We’d say that shouldn’t be a worry because we can assure you that we’d be with you every step of the way.
+Fret not, we are with you every step of the way.
+We’d pay for your education and provide you with all the guidance you need to succeed.
+You are in good hands.

 Join the Whatsapp Group for your school.
 Do check your email for a custom link